 We live in times of too much information, of endless possibilities.
-Each time we want something, there are 20 kinds of it, all available now.
-Whether it’s a car, a phone, a book, cereal, an app – whatever it is – it’s there – waiting for you to get nuts.
+Each time we want something, there are 120 kinds of it, all available now.
+Whether it’s a car, a phone, a book, cereal, or an app – whatever it is – it’s there – waiting for you to get nuts.

 Have you ever found yourself staring at your phone because you just wanted to quickly “check something”?
 And an hour later, you were still browsing FB, Twitter, or IG feed?
+Cliche, isn't it?

 Have you ever wanted to message someone but forgot what social media messenger was the one they used?
 And you have like 6 of them on your phone?